openpsa/jsgrid/docs/content/configuration/grouping.md

 section: Configuration
 ---

-The simplest way to group in grid.js is to enable grouping with the grid option `grouping` and define a field name on which grouping occurs.
+The simplest way to group in jsgrid is to enable grouping with the grid option `grouping` and define a field name on which grouping occurs.
 The name value specified should correspond to the name in the `colModel` The definition is done with the `groupField` array which is a part of the grid option `groupingView`.